stryker-mutator/stryker-net/README.md

 For an introduction to mutation testing and Stryker's features, see [stryker-mutator.io](https://stryker-mutator.io/).

-## Note
-This project is still in its early days and is not yet available on NuGet.
-In the meantime, start by [mutation testing your JavaScript](https://stryker-mutator.github.io).

 ## Getting started
 Stryker.NET offers you mutation testing for your .NET Core projects.
 It allows you to test your tests by temporarily inserting bugs.

-## Contributing
-Want to help develop Stryker.NET?
-Check out our [contribution guide](/CONTRIBUTING.md).
+#### Note
+This project is still in its early days and is not yet available on NuGet.
+In the meantime, start by [mutation testing your JavaScript](https://stryker-mutator.github.io).

+#### Usage
+Stryker.NET can be used by executing the `dotnet stryker` command inside your test project folder, using the Stryker.CLI package.

+For the full documentation on how to use Stryker.NET, see the [Stryker.CLI readme](/src/Stryker.CLI/README.md).

-## Compatibility
+#### Compatibility
 Only compatible with .NET Core version 1.1+

 ## Usage